controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/03-Image-Signing.md

         kubectl edit ClusterImagePolicy portieris-default-cluster-image-policy
         ```

         Look at the `spec` section, and the `repositories` subsection inside it.
-One image is shown, with `name: "*"` and `policy: null`. `*` is a wildcard character, so this policy matches any image.
-When the policy is null, we don't apply any trust requirement.
+One image is shown, with `name: "*"` and `policy: trust: enabled: true`. `*` is a wildcard character, so this policy matches any image.

+        Change `enabled: true` to `enabled: false`.

+        When the policy is not enabled, we don't apply any trust requirement.
 Essentially Portieris doesn't do anything at this point.
 Let's prove that quickly.

     3. Try to deploy an unsigned image to the cluster.
 We've created a deployment definition for you.